menti1337/tera-exit-instantly/README.md

 # Exit Instantly

-Exit the game without having to wait 10 seconds.
+* Exit the game without having to wait 10 seconds
+* Change character without having to wait 10 seconds
-Fixed and updated for Tera Starscape.
+* Fixed and updated for Tera Starscape